RedMadRobot/gradle-infrastructure/README.md

 }
 ```

-The plugin then adds a `detektDiff` task that allows you to check only changed files versus the specified base branch.
+The plugin then adds a `detektDiff` task that allows you to check only changed files comparing to the specified base branch.
 The modified files are provided by Git.

-> Task `detektDiff` is incompatible with [**type resolution**](https://detekt.github.io/detekt/type-resolution.html).
+> Task `detektDiff` is incompatible with [**type resolution**][type-resolution].
 > It means some configured rules will not work.

 The `detektDiff` task includes the '.kt' and '.kts' files.
-You can change it by
-providing a set of extensions in the configuration block to `checkOnlyDiffWithBranch`:
+You can change it by providing a set of extensions in the configuration block to `checkOnlyDiffWithBranch`:

 ```kotlin
 redmadrobot {